-7.9.1 Does the state/territory support child care providers in the voluntary pursuit of accreditation by a national accrediting body with demonstrated, valid, and reliable program standards of high quality?

-Yes, the state/territory has supports operating statewide or territory-wide for both child care centers and family child care homes Describe the support efforts for all types of accreditation that the state/territory provides to child care centers and family child care homes to achieve accreditation Yes, the state/territory has supports operating statewide or territory-wide for child care centers only.
-Describe the support efforts for all types of accreditation that the state/territory provides to child care centers.
-Describe: The Office of Early Childhood utilzes a state- wide NAEYC Accreditation Quality Improvement System since 1991.
-This system assists early childhood community- and school-based programs to achieve NAEYC Accreditation.
-Programs receive a tiered reimbursement for achieving this high quality standard.
-Supports are provided to program who are in the process of attaining or maintaining through the use of technical assistance and tools such as environmental rating scales.
+- 7.9.1 Does the state/territory support child care providers in the voluntary pursuit of accreditation by a national accrediting body with demonstrated, valid, and reliable program standards of high quality? - X Yes, the state/territory has supports operating statewide or territory-wide.
+Describe the support efforts for all types of accreditation that the state/territory provides to child care centers and family child care homes to achieve accreditation.
+The Office of Early Childhood implements a state- wide NAEYC Accreditation Quality Improvement System (AQIS).
+In existence since 1991, this system assists early childhood community- and school-based programs to achieve NAEYC Accreditation.
 CT has the third largest number of NAEYC Accredited programs in the country.

+Connecticut is piloting a Quality Recognition and Improvement System (QRIS) to improve the quality of and provide technical assistance to all types of settings including center, school and family based programs.
+Support provided by the AQIS will be a function of the QRIS.
+The Office of Early Childhood will partner with the Quality Improvement contractor(s) to operate the QRIS.
+The QRIS will provide cohort-based supports including monthly meetings and individualized on-site assistance to licensed center-based providers and free training and technical assistance to achieve performance of NAEYC's 10 Program Standards to all settings.

+The QRIS will include NAFCC Accreditation support for family home-based providers.
+Supports will be provided by trained facilitators with expertise in home-based settings and best practices and will parallel the established support for center- based programs (on-site visits, cohort meetings, and training) with appropriate modifications to content, format, and intensity as necessitated for home-based providers.

-The technical assistance includes cohort-based supports, monthly meetings and individualized on-site assistance.
-Yes, the state/territory has supports operating statewide or territory-wide for family child care homes only.
-Describe the support efforts for all types of accreditation that the state/territory provides to family child care Describe: Yes, the state/territory has supports operating as a pilot-test or in a few localities but not statewide or territory-wide Focused on child care centers Describe: Focused on family child care homes Describe: ■ No, but the state/territory is in the accreditation development phase■ Focused on child care centersDescribe:
+Yes, the state/territory has supports operating as a pilot-test or in a few localities but not statewide or territory-wide.
+Describe: No, but the state/territory is in the accreditation development phase.
+No, the state/territory has no plans for accreditation development.

-Focused on family child care homes

-Describe:

-No, the state/territory has no plans for accreditation development

-7.9.2 Describe the measureable indicators of progress relevant to this use of funds that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures
+7.9.2 Describe the measureable indicators of progress relevant to this use of funds that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures.